 In order to bring these radars closer to the applications and to make them smarter, imec is looking for a creative, autonomous and highly skilled PhD candidate who will develop algorithms in the following areas:

-- Feature extraction and classification of high range resolution and micro-Doppler radar signatures;
+- Feature extraction and classification of high range resolution and micro-Doppler radar signatures and from cameras;

-- Fusion of information (position, detection, tracking, classification, terrain, clutter) from several radars illuminating the same scene;
+- Fusion of information (position, detection, tracking, classification, terrain, clutter) from several sensors illuminating/observing the same scene;

 - Fusion of information from heterogeneous sensors such as radar, camera and LIDAR.

 Very importantly, these algorithms will have to be at the same time highly performant and suited for real-time, embedded implementations with a reasonable power consumption budget and physical form-factor.
 It will be a part of the PhD objectives to demonstrate the developed algorithms on realistic platforms and in realistic environments.

 The candidate will use techniques from the following scientific areas: stochastic signal processing, information theory, estimation theory, pattern analysis and machine intelligence.
 Very specifically, the selected candidate will have to demonstrate a strong background in several of the following domains:

 - Advanced signal processing (filtering, FFTs, time-frequency transforms, cepstral analysis, array processing, wavelets, ...);